High world food and oil prices have hit Honiara food prices very hard, with one

 When we read the story about Dianne it portrays a different picture of our country.
 It indicates a breakdown of the family unit which we proudly treasure.

-While urban poverty has been longstanding in the obvious form of families living in Honiara dump, this new presence of street living means the developing international food situation is likely to impact very visibly on Honiara.
+families living in Honiara dump, this new presence of street living means the developing international food situation is likely to impact very visibly on Honiara.